ckeditor/ckeditor5/docs/updating/nim-migration/dll-builds.md

 	</script>
 	```

-	3.2 If you use features from our commercial offer:
+	3.2 If you also use premium features from our commercial offer:

 	```html
 	<script type="module">